aleshaleksey/fansys23/08-spell-list.md

 - The target's walk and fly speeds increase by 50ft/round.
 - If the target has a fly speed, it improves by one step.
 If it does not, it gains an "average" fly speed equal to its walking speed, but only during its turn (it falls at the end of the turn if it is still airborne).
 - The target has advantage of acrobatics and fly rolls, as well as DEX saves.
-It can sacrifice this affect until the start of its next turn to instead apply an extra ["basic combat manoeuvre"](04-combat.md#basic-martial-manoeuvres) if it is using its main action to attack.
+It can sacrifice this effect until the start of its next turn to instead apply an extra ["basic combat manoeuvre"](04-combat.md#basic-martial-manoeuvres) if it is using its main action to attack.

 **Upcast**: For every extra MP die above 5, the target's movement speed increases by 20ft, or an extra target can be affected.